Hive replication bootstrap

 If a bootstrap replication is interrupted, such as due to a network failure or an unrecoverable error, DLM automatically retries the job.
 If a retry succeeds, the replication job continues from the point at which it was interrupted.
 If the automatic retries are not successful, you must manually correct the problem before running the policy again.
 When you activate the policy again, the replication job resumes from the point at which it was suspended.

 After the bootstrap replication succeeds, an incremental replication is automatically performed.
 This job synchronizes, between the source and destination clusters, any events that occurred during the bootstrap process.
 After the data is synchronized, the replicated data is ready for use on the destination.

-External tables, ACID tables, storage handler-based tables (such as HBase), and column statistics are not currently replicated.
+• ACID tables, external tables, storage handler-based tables (such as HBase), and column statistics are currently not replicated.

 • When creating a schedule for a Hive replication policy, you should set the frequency so that changes are replicated often enough to avoid overly large copies.